zack-bitcoin/ethereum-assembly/README.md

 Ethereum-assembly
 ========

 Assembler for the EVM (ethereum virtual machine).
-It takes code like:
+It compiles from human-readable assembly into ethereum bytecode.
+Example, if you make a file test.asm with code: